Timeular/nytta/http-client/README.md

 val jsonBody = response.body.asJsonObject["data"].asJsonObject
 ```

-If you want to have more complicated URLs (including parameters) you could also use the provided
+If you want to have more complex URLs (including parameters) you could also use the provided
-`UrlBuilder` which also url encodes the parameter values
+`UrlBuilder` which also url-encodes the parameter values.

 ```kotlin
 val url = UrlBuilder.newBuilder()